-Credit Cards: What You Need To Know
+What You Need to Know about Credit Cards

-|You able to buy needed items now||You pay more for purchases with interest added|
+|You can buy needed items & cover emergency expenses||You pay more for purchases with interest added|

-|There is no need to carry cash||Additional fees can be applied to your transactions|
+|There’s no need to carry cash||Additional fees can be applied to your transactions|

 |It creates a record of your purchases||If you lose track of spending, you can face financial distress|